 If you can slip into the shoe, you can likely slip out of it too– and that does not make for comfortable walking, my friend.
 When possible always look for a heel with some security on top– straps, buckles, lace ups– all win, win, win.

-If your heel is not a wedge, doesn’t have a lot of support on the sole, or just need more support in general, gel inserts, foot petals or moleskin might be magic to your feet.
+If your heel is not a wedge, has a thin sole, or just need more arch support in general, gel inserts, foot petals or moleskin just might be your magic answer to how to wear high heels comfortably!

 |Foot Petals, $8.99| HTP Gel Seats, $24.99 | Moleskin, $4.99